drreynolds/smuhpc-workshop/source/session_1.rst

 """""""""""""""""""

 There are built-in manuals which give information about most commands.
-The manual pages tell you which options a particular command can take, and how each option modifies the behaviour of the command.
+The :index:`manual pages <man (manual)>` tell you which options a particular command can take, and how each option modifies the behaviour of the command.
 Type "man *command*" to read the manual page for a particular *command*.

 For example, to find out more about the ``wc`` (word count) command, type